 People in Thailand and Malaysia have long used it for its energizing effects.

 The Kratom tree's leaves can be ingested in a variety of ways.
 Most commonly, they are dried and then ground to create an easily-mixable powder that can be added to water or another beverage for convenience.

 A wealth of evidence confirms that drinking Kava can improve sociability, alleviate stress and anxiety, ease pain, foster physical relaxation, and create a euphoric sensation.

 On the other hand, Kratom, which provides similar effects to opiates, can make people more lively, vocal, and social with small doses; but with higher amounts come sedation, pain relief, and an overall ethereal experience.

-The primary difference between these two herbs lies in their effects on the body—kava produces calming effects while kratom has stimulating properties, depending on the dosage and type of kratom leaf.
+The primary difference between these two herbs lies in their effects on the body—kava produces calming effects while kratom has stimulating properties.

 In stark contrast lies Kava's pharmacology - while research into Kratom remains nascent and limited, substantial data has been collected on the chemistry and impacts of Kava.